roamlab/reactemg/README.md

   --exp_name <RUN_ID>
 ```

+Replace <RUN_ID> with your desired name.
+The script writes to `model_checkpoints/<exp_name>/epoch_<N>.pth` every epoch.
+If you supply `--exp_name <RUN_ID>` it re-uses that folder; otherwise it autogenerates one.
+Make sure you have write permission where you launch the job.

+You may also initialize weights from a saved checkpoint by adding `--saved_checkpoint_pth path/to/epoch_X.pth` to the training command.
+If you wish to fine-tune a model via LoRA, provide the flag `--use_lora 1`, in addition to the locally saved checkpoint path.

 If this is your first time using W&B on your machine, you will be prompted to provide credentials:

 ```text